PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 * Adds self signed certificate to a **secrets** folder using the provided bash script, "create-certs.sh".
 * Set up script to launch additional python libraries (Python 2 and 3) in /srv/modules folder: load-python-modules.sh
 * Preview of [JupyterLab](https://github.com/jupyterlab/jupyterlab) (to access the jupyterlab interface, replace the "tree" in the URL with "lab", for example, https://localhost/user/jovyan/tree becomes https://localhost/user/jovyan/lab)
+* Allows you to change the default Jupyter logo.
+Just change the image file name in the *.env* file in the environment variable called *LOGO_IMAGE*.

 **Figure 1**: Schematic for JupyterHub deployment
 ![JupyterHub single host Docker deployment](internal/jupyterhub-docker.png)